Freelunch-AI/docs/design_notes.md

         2. [__*AutoKeras*__](https://github.com/keras-team/autokeras)
         3. [__*NNI*__](https://github.com/microsoft/nni)

-    __How to use: you give data, data specification (variables specification: description and units of variables, db schemas), a loss and write your heuristic model function.
+    __How to use: you give data (or how to generate data), data specification (variables specification: description and units of variables, db schemas), a loss and write your heuristic model function.
 When writing this function you will put autoML constraints and hints:__

     1. Contraints
         1. Specific computation (traditional code)